Adaptive Federated Minimax Optimization with Lower Complexities: Numerical Experiments

-We evaluate the effectiveness of our proposed FGDA and AdaFGDA on two benchmark datasets, CIFAR10~\cite{krizhevsky2009learning} and MNIST~\cite{deng2012mnist}, and compare them with state-of-the-art federated minimax optimization algorithms listed in Table~\ref{tab:1}, as well as a specially designed algorithm for AUC maximization, CODASCA~\cite{yuan2021federated}.
+We evaluate the efficiency of our proposed FGDA and AdaFGDA on five benchmark datasets, i.e., MNIST, CIFAR10, CIFAR100, ImageNet, CheXpert, and compare them with state-of-the-art federated minimax optimization algorithms listed in Table~\ref{tab:1}, as well as a specially designed algorithm for AUC maximization, CODASCA~\cite{yuan2021federated}.

 For the CIFAR10 experiment, we set the local iterations to $q=20$ for all methods and use a 7-layer CNN for training, while for MNIST, we set it to $q=12$ and use a LeNet5 for training.
 To construct the imbalanced heterogeneous dataset, we manually select 5 classes as positive and 5 classes as negative and split them further into different groups to increase data heterogeneity.
 Each split contains only samples from a unique class distribution that does not overlap with other groups.
 We refer to the proportion of positive samples in all samples as the imbalance ratio $p$, which is set to 5\% during training.
+For the CIFAR100, CheXpert~\cite{irvin2019chexpert} and ImageNet datasets, we employed ResNet50 as the backbone model and set the local iterations to $q=20$ for all methods.
+To establish binary classification tasks, we manually selected two meta-classes (animal vs. machine) for ImageNet and CIFAR100 datasets, while the task of distinguishing between normal and abnormal samples naturally emerged in the case of CheXpert.

-We use a grid search approach to determine the optimal hyper-parameters for all methods.
+In the experiment, we use a grid search approach to determine the optimal hyper-parameters for all methods.
 Since each client's data distribution is heterogeneous, tuning a personalized model for each client can provide additional benefits.
 We typically set both the primal step size $\lambda$ and dual step size $\gamma$ in our proposed FGDA and AdaFGDA to 0.1 for selecting the learning rate.
 The learning rate $\eta$ is set to 0.001 when performing comparisons.

-As shown in Figure \ref{auc}, our proposed FGDA and AdaFGDA algorithms achieve state-of-the-art performance and convergence rate compared to existing methods.
-Notably, we find that the Local-SGDA fails to converge in both datasets, and Momentum-Local-SGDA performs poorly on CIFAR10, so we do not report their results in Figure \ref{auc}.
-In the more challenging CIFAR10 setting, our proposed methods display superior performance and convergence rates, which confirms the effectiveness of our methods.
+As shown in Figures~\ref{auc1} and~\ref{auc2}, our proposed FGDA and AdaFGDA algorithms achieve state-of-the-art performance and convergence rate compared to existing methods.
+Notably, we find that the Local-SGDA fails to converge in both datasets, and Momentum-Local-SGDA performs poorly on CIFAR10, so we do not report their results in Figure~\ref{auc1}.
+In more challenging settings such as ImageNet, our proposed methods display superior performance and convergence rates, which confirms the efficiency of our methods.